zzh8829/yolov3-tf2/README.md

 ### Loading pre-trained Darknet weights

-very hard without compromising the model structure.
+very hard with pure functional API because the layer ordering is different in tf.keras and darknet.
+The clean solution here is creating sub-models in keras.

 ### tf.keras.layers.BatchNormalization